openbci-archive/_DEPRECATED_OpenBCI-V2hardware/Processing_GUI/readme.txt

 Updates
 --------

+2014-03-23 OpenBCI_GUI: Lots of added features
+		: HeadPlot now shows full contours, not just the signal at the electrodes.
+Click on the head to go back to the old.
+		: GUI can now play back previously recorded OpenBCI data.
+Added some example data so that you can see it in action.
+		: Beginning hooks for checking the impedance of the electrodes

 2014-02-02 OpenBCI_GUI and OpenBCI_GUI_Simpler:
 		: More refinements in handling of incoming serial binary data.
                   Most stable at 115200 bps